omri24/Another-approach-for-training-NNs/README.md

 Note that high probability is not an accurate thing, and therefore a few probability thresholds will be compared.

-## method 2 for calculating the NN parameters- background focusing
+## Method 2 for calculating the NN parameters- background focusing

 Method 2 is similar to method 1 with a slight different:
 1. Locate the pixels that are zero (“doesn’t have ink inside”) in a high probability for each digit.
 This step of the process is done with the training dataset, the process is very similar to the process in method 1.